Maschlax/MxTags/README.md

-# MxTags v0.7
+# MxTags v0.8
 A simple PlayerTags Plugin (Player suffixes) *Made by Maschlax*

 ## Important
 ### !!
 This plugin is 1.16+ only.
 ### !!
-As of now, it is unsafe to use on public servers due to the lack of permission requirements

-## Config
-Enable or disable debug mode.
-Useful for getting more complex error messages.

-Configure database settings.
-Not sure if something else than MariaDB works.

-## Formatting
-Hex Colors can be used in tags under the format "<#ffffff>"

-Recommendation for gradients: https://birdflop.com/resources/rgb/ with the same "Color Format" setting
+This plugin might not work with a different database than MariaDB

 ## Commands
 - /tag : Open tag selection GUI